tirtho/CognitiveDocumentTranslationApp/README.md

 A few assumptions in the code are below -

 The source files in the Blob Store are in a subfolder.
-For example, the files could be kept in <source container name>/english folder (for documents in English).
+For example, the files could be kept in <source container name>/en-es (for documents to be translated from English to Spanish).
 This way you can keep different categories of files in different sub folders.
-But the assumption here is that all files for translation are kept in a sub folder in the container and NOT in the root.
+The code will log errors if files are added to the source container in root or any folder that does not follow the above pattern like /en-es/.

 The translated files are placed in a subfolder <src language>-<target language> folder.
 For example if you are translating a file named MyDocs.pdf from English to Spanish, the translated file will be placed in <target container name>/en-es/MyDocs.pdf.
 The target subfolder en-es must exist beforehand.

-The code uses the auto language detect feature of Azure Cognitive Document Translation APIs to automatically detect the language of the source document.
-In this case, for the above example, the source language will be 'auto'.
+For each target language in the source folder, there must be a glossary-<target language>.tsv file in the glossary container in the Blob Storage.

 ### The Function App Setting
 The code for the two Azure Functions are in the [translationFunctions][translationFunctionsFolder] folder.
 If you want to run it locally (from say VSCode), you have to create your own local.settings.json file in the [translationFunctions][translationFunctionsFolder] folder so it can connect with the Blob Store, the Azure Cognitive Translation API Service and Cosmos DB.
 Below is a sample local.settings.json.